Everyday Nourishing Foods

 • ½ teaspoon mustard seeds

-• ½ teaspoon whole black pepper corns
+• ½ teaspoon black pepper corns

 • 10 curry leaves 1 or 2 sprigs